Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Introduction

 \section{Introduction}

 With the rapid development of deep generative models, significant progress has been made in text-guided generation tasks across multiple modalities, including text-to-image, text-to-audio, and text-to-video.
 In the realm of text-to-music generation, several models, such as MusicLM \cite{musiclm}, MusicGen \cite{musicgen}, JASCO \cite{jasco}, and JEN-1 \cite{jen-1}, have shown to produce high-quality music based on textual prompts, which typically describe a more abstract and high-level form of global attributes, such as style, theme, and genre \cite{musiccontrolnet}.
+Additionally, some models have explored more flexible conditioning mechanisms in music generation tasks, such as conditioning on musical audio contexts\cite{diff-a-riff, stemgen, multi-source, singsong}.
 Recently, efforts in music editing have emerged, including Coco-Mulla \cite{Coco-Mulla} and DITTO \cite{ditto}, that use temporally aligned music prompts to achieve greater flexibility in controlling the finer attributes of the generated music.

 Existing music generation models face two limitations.
 First, the use of UNet-based Diffusion models \cite{musicldm, musicti, auffusion} to generate music via Mel-spectrogram representations imposes significant constraints on both the length and quality of the generated music.
 The fixed-length output of spectrograms, required to accommodate the 2D convolution structure and downsampling factors, hinders the generation of precise, variable-length audio.
 Additionally, converting Mel-spectrograms to waveforms via a separately trained vocoder often introduces errors during the conversion process, which further degrades the quality of the final audio output.
 Second, many existing methods use melody prompts that fail to include complete melody information, leading to poor melody retention.
 For instance, Music ControlNet \cite{musiccontrolnet} employs a one-hot 12-pitch-class \textit{chromagram} as the melody prompt, which cannot accurately capture pitch changes across multiple octaves and struggles to represent the melody of multi-track music effectively.